-Security for the Sake of Marketing December 9, 2008Posted by Tim in : Technology , 1 comment so far
+Security for the Sake of Marketing December 9, 2008Posted by Tim in : Technology , add a comment

 Wow.
 I just got my latest eWeek today and read about something I actually hadn’t heard about yet.
 Apparently there is a new technology that Lenovo is putting into their laptops that allows a user to disable a stolen laptop by sending a text message.
 Now don’t get me wrong…I’m all about new technology and text messaging and everything else.
 But are you freaking kidding me?
 That is the dumbest damn idea I’ve heard in awhile.